My Work Setup

 I use Duplicator Pro to move sites from dev to production (or vice versa) without worrying about changing URLs.

-I use the WPMU Dev plugins on pretty much every WordPress site I develop or manage.
-The main plugins I use are Defender Pro, Hummingbird Pro, Snapshot, and Shipper Pro, Smush Pro.
+WPMU Dev – $199.00/year (ended 7/21/2024)I use the WPMU Dev plugins on pretty much every WordPress site I develop or manage.
+The main plugins I use are Defender Pro, Hummingbird Pro, Snapshot, Shipper Pro, and Smush Pro.
 This subscription is becoming less valuable since they deprecated all of the other plugins, and I am currently evaluating replacements.
-Update: 11/23/2022 – I might end up canceling this one next year.
-I’ve replaced most of the plugins as the WPMU Dev ones don’t work well anymore.
+Update 11/23/2022 – I might cancel this one next year.
+I’ve replaced most plugins, as the WPMU Dev ones no longer work well.
 They’re focusing more on their hosting than building quality plugins.

 Hummingbird Pro breaks every site I’ve tried it on.
 Replaced it with WP Rocket

 Snapshot 4 requires you to go through their servers in a cash grab since they only give you limited space.
 When using the white-labeled version, it puts all the client copies into my storage.
-Version 3 didn’t do this and they won’t change it.
+Version 3 didn’t do this, and they won’t change it.
 Replaced it with WP Vivid Backup.

 Shipper Pro – Never worked on any site.
 Literally none.
 It didn’t matter whether I used the local version or API.
 Support couldn’t help me get it working. – Replaced it with Duplicator Pro.